Miss La La: Career

 La La began touring as a child, approximately around age nine, when her mother placed her in the circus.
 An article claimed that fourteen year old Anna Olga traveled to New York, to hone her circus craft before officially debuting in 1879.
 At age 21, La La became the subject of Edgar Degas's sketches, leading to his 1879 painting Miss La La at the Cirque Fernando.
 She used multiple stage names throughout her career including Olga the Negress, Venus of the Tropics, African Princess, and Olga the Mulatto.
 She was also billed as La Femme Canon, La Mulatresse-Canon, and Black Venus.
 She played venues such as the Folies Bergère in Paris, the Royal Aquarium in London, and the Gaiety Theatre in Manchester.
 Olga often performed in duet with Graetz-born Theophila Szterker as Olga and Kaira, "Black and White Butterflies".
-With Troupe Kaira, La La performed a flying trapeze and human cannon ball act.
+With Troupe Kaira, La La performed a flying trapeze and human cannonball act.
 One of her signature acts involved being "pulled up to the height of the circus tent by biting down on a rope."
 The feat was performed at the height of 200 feet.
 Another signature stunt involved hoisting other people or a 200-pound cannon with her teeth.
 She was also known for her stunt of being hoisted up to her trapeze by her teeth.
 In 1888 Theophila died following a rehearsal trapeze accident, and after that La La retired from the circus.